mkijowski/ceg3400/SYLLABUS.md

   * Begin labs early
   * ***if its not in github, it didnt happen***
 * All work is to be your own
-  * You can still collaborate with other students about assignments (use Discord and when in d    oubt just ask me!)
+  * You can still collaborate with other students about assignments (use Discord and when in doubt just ask me!)
-  * Generative AI (ChatGPT, etc.) is not to be used on any lab or assignment writeup
+  * Generative AI (ChatGPT, etc.) is not to be used on any lab or assignment writeup unless explicitly permitted
-  * If using Generative AI on coding assignments document all use and include in your writeup
+  * If using Generative AI on coding assignments document/cite all use and include in your writeup (please include prompts!)

 ---